theopn/pytranscript/README.md

 In pytranscript.py:

 ```
-1. Read a JSON transcript
+1. Open (or create) a JSON transcript
 2. ...
 > 1
 Enter the JSON file name